BrittanySchutrum/AverageRadialLengthCrossings-Spheroids/README.md

 ### Determining an Average Radial Length Crossing with different sensitivities
 There are two parameters than can be adjusted to optimize the signal to noise ratio of your data set
 1. **Excursion Length** = number of points that need to consecutively fall to one side of the average
-2. **Minimum Crossing Distance** = A peak or valley must differ from the average radial length by at least this distance (in pixels) to qualify as a crossing
+2. **Minimum Crossing Distance** = minimim distance between the radial length and the aveage radial length

 <p align="center">
   <img src="./images/Min%20distance%20and%20excurs%20length.png" width="350">